OpenMW/openmw/docs/source/reference/lua-scripting/engine_handlers.rst

       | Does not apply to items in inventories or containers.
   * - onActivate(object, actor)
     - Object is activated by an actor.
+  * - onNewExterior(cell)
+    - A new exterior cell not defined by a content file has been generated.

 **Only for local scripts**